Skip to main content

 • any other factor that has had a serious and significant impact on your academic performance

-* If you are a care leaver, care experienced, an estranged student or young adult carer, you may have already emailed us a short paragraph to provide an overview of your circumstances.
+*If you are a care leaver, care experienced, an estranged student or young adult carer, you will be able to disclose this information to us by ticking the box on your UCAS application.
 Please do also complete our mitigating circumstances form if you would like to provide us with more detailed information about how your circumstances have affected your studies.

 If you have a disability or long-term health condition, we will typically only consider this a mitigating circumstance if: